• Home

 Jump to Recipe Print Recipe

-I am so proud of the baked pumpkin quinoa recipe.
-It is ABSOLUTELY my new favorite recipe, it’s everything I try to achieve when designing a recipe.
+I am so proud of this Baked Pumpkin Quinoa.
+It’s my new favorite recipe, it’s everything I try to achieve when designing a recipe.
 It’s easy, approachable, accessible and manageable for any level of cook.
 Plus it looks gourmet af.

-I like to call this quinoa bake the entree you would serve at a dinner party…if you didn’t want to cook anything.
+I like to call this quinoa bake the entree you would serve at a dinner party… if you didn’t want to cook anything.
 You just set up this quinoa recipe with all the ingredients, and then the oven does the rest of the work.
-There is not chopping, simmering, searing or dicing needed, all you do it top it with foil and wait until it’s ready!
+There is no chopping, simmering, searing or dicing needed, all you do is top it with foil and wait until it’s ready!

 Table of contents